 Popular Skills for Regulatory Affairs Specialist

 Regulatory Affairs Specialists seem to require a number of specific skills.
 Most notably, skills in Medical Devices, Regulatory Compliance, Project Management, and Quality Assurance / Quality Control are correlated to pay that is above average.
-Skills that seem to negatively impact pay include Technical Writing and Quality Assurance / Quality Control.
-Most people experienced in Quality Assurance / Quality Control also know Medical Devices.
+Skills that are correlated to lower pay, on the other hand, include Technical Writing and Quality Assurance / Quality Control.
+Most people familiar with Quality Assurance / Quality Control also know Medical Devices.

 Pay by Experience Level for Regulatory Affairs Specialist